California's minimum wage is $10.00 per hour. This is greater than the Federal Minimum Wage. You are entitled to be paid the higher wage.

+The current minimum wage of $10.00 per hour is effective from January 2016.
 In September 2013 California passed House Bill AB10, which approved the first minimum wage raise for Californians in six years.
-The bill raised the California Minimum Wage to $9.00 per hour effective July 2014, and will raise the minimum wage to $10.00 per hour effective January 2016.
-The highest minimum wage in the United States is currently $9.47 per hour in Washington state.
+The bill raised the California Minimum Wage to $9.00 per hour effective July 2014, and continued with the current increase in 2016.

 California's minimum wage does not apply to outside salespeople, or employees who are in the immediate family of their employer.
 Student workers may be paid as little as 85% of the minimum wage (rounded to the nearest nickel) for their first 160 hours of work.